LaurenceC/SMPLcalendar/README.md

   - Text format for plain text editors
   - Markdown format for markdown editors

-- **Holiday Management**
+- **Flag Management**
-  - Add custom holidays with single dates or date ranges
+  - Add custom Flags with single dates or date ranges
-  - Built-in US holidays that can be reset anytime
+  - Built-in US Flags that can be reset anytime
-  - Holidays appear in orange on the calendar for easy visibility
+  - Flags appear in orange on the calendar for easy visibility
-  - Edit or delete holidays as needed
+  - Edit or delete Flags as needed

 - **Smart Calendar Generation**
   - Generate calendars for any date range